 What Is Employer Branding, and Why Is It Important?

 Employer branding is the organisation's reputation as an employer.
 It's what people perceive the company's workplace culture and environment to be, so having a positive employer reputation helps in attracting job seekers and key stakeholders.
 Understanding what employer branding is and its importance can help your organisation appear more attractive to current and potential employees.
-In this article, we discuss what is employer branding, its importance and tips on creating a positive employer brand.
+This article discusses employer branding, its importance, and tips for creating a positive employer brand.

 What is employer branding?

-Employer brand is also considered to be the market's perception of your organisation as an employer.
+Employer brand is also considered the market's perception of your organisation as an employer.
 It describes what you offer your employees in return for their skills, experience and talents.
-Having a good reputation as an employer positions your company as one of the best places to work, attracting top candidates in the industry.
+A good employer reputation positions your company as one of the best places to work, attracting top candidates in the industry.

 What's the importance of employer branding?